Managing your blood sugar

 Check Your Blood Sugar Often

 Checking your blood sugar levels often and writing down, or using an app to track the results will tell you how well you are managing your diabetes.
-Talk to your doctor and diabetes educator about how often you should check your blood sugar.
+Talk to your provider and diabetes educator about how often you should check your blood sugar.

-• Not everyone with diabetes needs to check their blood sugar every day.
+- Not everyone with diabetes needs to check their blood sugar every day.
 But some people may need to check it many times a day.

-• If you have type 1 diabetes, check your blood sugar at least 4 times a day.
+- If you have type 1 diabetes, check your blood sugar at least 4 times a day.

 Usually, you will test your blood sugar before meals and at bedtime.
 You may also check your blood sugar:

-• After you eat out, particularly if you have eaten foods you don't normally eat
+- After you eat out, particularly if you have eaten foods you don't normally eat

-• If you feel sick
+- If you feel sick

-• Before and after you exercise
+- Before or after you exercise

-• If you have a lot of stress
+- If you have been under a lot of stress

-• If you eat too much
+- If you eat too much or skip meals or snacks

 Keep a record for yourself and your provider.
 This will be a big help if you are having problems managing your diabetes.
 It will also tell you what works and what doesn't work, to keep your blood sugar under control.
 Write down:

-• The time of day
+- The time of day

-• Your blood sugar level
+- Your blood sugar level

-• The amount of carbohydrates or sugar you ate
+- The amount of carbohydrates you ate

-• The type of exercise you do and for how long
+- The type of exercise you do and for how long

-• Any unusual events, such as feeling stressed, eating different foods, or being sick
+- Anything unusual, such as feeling stressed, eating different foods, or being sick

 Many glucose meters let you store this information.